hugosenari/nixos-config/cache/README.md

 # TODO

-- Battle test it
+- Battle test it,
-- Move to other project
-- Option to disable dereference, and TUI to choose what move to trash
 - Option to collect garbage that doesn't have gcinfo
+- Option to disable dereference, and
+- Commands to manually move to trash.

-# Hints
+# Notes

-- Use `--profile` (and `nix profile`) to have better names version and control
+- Use `--profile` (and `nix profile`) to have better names and control your GCROOT
+- AWS and other providers, charge also by traffic/operation.